Specialties

 - Learn secondary causes of hypertension and give symptoms and signs that may be found in each condition (CR3)

-- Understands the associated cardiovascular risk factors that should be looked for in patients with hypertension (CR3)
+- Learn about the associated cardiovascular risk factors that should be looked for in patients with hypertension (CR3)

 - Describe the relevant investigations to look for causes and complications of hypertension (CR3)

-- Discuss the non-pharmacological management of cardiovascular risk (CR3)
+- Discuss the non-pharmacological management of cardiovascular risk factors (CR3)

-- Discuss the principles of emergency blood pressure control in hypertension (CR3)
+- Discuss the control of blood pressure and plasma cholesterol

 - Angina (Priority 1)